 SCF AREA 1: INCLUSIVE GROWTH AND DECENT WORK SCF Outcome and Outputs Indicators, Baseline, Target Means of Verification Risks and Assumptions Participating National Partners Total Indicative Resources (USD) Key Result Area 1: Improved harmonisation & implementation of policies aimed at promoting inclusive economic growth and decent work.
-I: Index ranking on ease I: Number of decent wor I: Unemployment rate ar I: Gender gap in wages.
-B: Lack of policy coherency government.
-B: 25% unemployment radisproportionately affer T: Regulatory delays and addressed by 2016.
-T: Unemployment rate is Index ranking on ease of doing business.
+Index ranking on ease Number of decent wor Unemployment rate ar Gender gap in wages.
+Lack of policy coherence government.
+25% unemployment rate disproportionately affer Regulatory delays and addressed by 2016.
+Unemployment rate is Policy options identified Index ranking on ease of doing business.
 Number of decent work opportunities created disaggregated by sex, age, and sector.
 Unemployment rate and trends by sex, age, and geographical location.
 Gender gap in wages.
 Lack of policy coherence, harmonisation, and coordination across the different spheres of government.
 25% unemployment rate1: Youth, women, the disabled and other vulnerable workers are disproportionately affected by unemployment and gross decent work deficits.
-Regulatory delays and constraints to doing business and towards the delivery of services addressed by 2016.
-Unemployment rate is reduced from 25% in 2011 to 20% in 20152.
-Policy options identified to address decent work deficits in vulnerable sectors of the Output 1.1: Policies across all 3 spheres of government are harmonised to foster investment, rural development and inclusive economic growth.
+Regulatory delays and constraints to doing business and towards the delivery of services Output 1.1: Policies across all 3 spheres of government are harmonised to foster investment, rural development and inclusive economic growth.
 UNDP, UNIDO, ILO, FAO I: Extent of alignment of economic growth and investment policies and plans across the 3 spheres of government.
 B: Inadequate policy coherence, harmonisation and coordination across the different spheres of government.
 T: Coherence established between National, Provincial and Local Economic and rural Development Policies, Plans and Agencies through advisory and capacity support by end of 2016.
 Government publications on service delivery.
 Annual Government reports on implementation of programme of action.
 Provincial Growth & Development Strategies and IDPs.
 Local government reports.
 Government gazettes.
 Perceptions of public opinion on service delivery.
 Auditor General's report.
 State of the national/provincial population reports.
 Risk: Limited buy- in by some sections of government.
 The research study on identification of bottlenecks not utilised to address problems identified.
 Assumption: Political will generally exists to address bottlenecks to service delivery.
 The National Planning Commission.
 Other key government departments include the Department of Trade & Industry, Department of Rural Development and Land Reform, Department of Economic Development, Department of Cooperative Governance and Traditional Affairs, SALGA, the Monitoring & Evaluation Unit in the Presidency, Provincial and Local government, Department of Public Service & Administration. \$500,000